georgeabr/powershell-scripts/README.md

 ## Powershell/.cmd scripts for post install configuration of a computer

 - activate Windows based on product key embedded in the PC BIOS - [link](windows-deploy/activate-windows.ps1)
+- enable Bitlocker on drive C and save key on a network share - [link](windows-deploy/enable-bitlocker.ps1)
+- install ESET AV with license key and agent - [link](windows-deploy/eset-av-agent.ps1)

 ## Powershell scripts to solve AD/Exchange tasks
 ### Windows deployment